The Delivery Engine Speed

 How many newsletters can I send (at the same time)?

 You can create and send how many newsletters you want.
-Each newsletter is put in “sending” status and from the older to the newer the emails (one per targeted subscriber) are generated and sent.
+Each newsletter is set on “sending” status and from the older to the newer the emails (one per targeted subscriber) are generated and sent.
 Those emails create an global email flow which is managed by the delivery engine (with the configured speed), described below.

 The Delivery Engine Speed